Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Coastal Carolina Stats and Trends

-- The Chanticleers have an against the spread record of 5-2 in their seven games when favored by 10 points or more so far this season.
+- The Chanticleers have an ATS record of 5-2 in their seven games when favored by 10 points or more so far this season.

 - Coastal Carolina's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it scores more than 29.1 points.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it puts up more than 29.1 points.

-- Coastal Carolina is 4-2 against the spread and 7-0 overall when the team totals more than 423.7 yards.
+- When Coastal Carolina churns out over 423.7 yards, the team is 4-2 against the spread and 7-0 overall.

 - This year, the Chanticleers have five turnovers, six fewer than the Panthers have takeaways (11).